olive-groves/butterfly_viewer/docs/DOWNLOAD_TUTORIAL.md

 - top-right tile: `s0039v1962_r2_registered_to_s0039V1962_b_crop.png`; and
 - bottom-right tile: `s0039V1962_Zn_MAXRF_registered_to_s0039V1962_b_crop.png`.

 > To accurately compare images with a sliding overlay in the Viewer, those images must already be registered with one another.
-That means their heights and widths must match, and the features within those images must be aligned.
+That means their aspect ratios must match, and the features within those images must be aligned.
 >
 > The sample images here are already registered.
 If you want to easily create registered copies of your own images, check out [Butterfly Registrator<sup>↗</sup>](https://olive-groves.github.io/butterfly_registrator/butterfly_registrator.html).